A primary school teacher teaching a student to paint.

 Complete your Teaching Performance Assessment

 A significant final hurdle for students studying education in Australia is the Teaching Performance Assessment.
-This assessment comes after you have completed placements, and you will be prepared for the process during your studies.
+This assessment comes after you have completed placements and you will be prepared for the process during your studies.

 As a pre-service teacher, you’ll collect evidence of your activities while on placement to satisfy your Teaching Performance Assessment.
 Your supervising teacher and VU Online academics will also gather evidence throughout your placement as part of this process.